 Autumnal Equinox: First Day Of Fall

-First Day of Fall Autumnal Equinox is on Monday, 22 September 2020.
+The First Day of Fall Autumnal Equinox is on Wednesday, 22 September 2021.

 Autumnal Equinox means days start getting colder and shorter in Northern Hemisphere until the winter solstice in December.
 For the southern hemisphere, it means starting off the spring when days start getting warmer.